Brilliant voices – Metastasio and the Galante viol

-A rare occasion to hear and enjoy the marvellous and virtuosistic late repertory of the viola da gamba, with voice and string orchestra, with gorgeous works of Graun, Hasse, Abel, Tartini, Vivaldi, and Mozart.
+A rare occasion to hear and enjoy the marvellous and virtuosistic late repertory of the viola da gamba, with voice and string orchestra, with gorgeous works of J. G. Graun, A. Hasse, C.F.
+Abel, G. Tartini.
 The legacy of the baroque viol’s voice for the new classical era.
 With the awarded soprano Amanda Forsythe, and Opera Prima Orchestra.

 Chambre du Roi

 This proposal is dedicated to the musicians that worked at the Chambre du Roi (Louis XIV) of Versailles; especially the viol and theorbo music of Marais, De Viseé, Forqueray, Corbetta e Lully.
 With Simone Vallerotonda on the Theorbo.

 Café S. Marco

 All Venetian repertoire for viol (viola all’inglese), and orchestra.
 Music of Vivaldi, Tartini, Marcello, Telemann, and Albinoni.

 Works for the viola da gamba in Italy seem to have been written only during a few decades; in reality, like small cameos, pages dedicated to the viol appear scattered throughout the repertoire up until the second half of the eighteenth century, such as the recently-discovered Tartini sonata for viola da gamba and basso continuo.
 Concert in trio, for harpsichord, theorbo, and viola da gamba.

 The entire collection of Lacrimae and dances of Dowland, in a new embellished version by the Opera Prima viol consort, with viola da braccio and flute.
 The CD of Lacrimae has been released in October 2019 for Brilliant Classics Label in coproduction with RSI of Lugano.